Case Study Highlights

 Charleston City Paper, a part of Jones Street Publishers, is an alternative weekly newspaper located in Charleston, South Carolina

-In 2014, we added a nomination period to our annual Best of Charleston ballot.
+This year we added a nomination period to our annual Best of Charleston ballot.
 People could register for the ballot before voting began and fill in their nominations for 300 categories.
 We then took those results and created the official voting ballot by listing the previous year’s winner and the top 4 nominees in each category.

 Plus, the nomination period made the process of tabulating the ballot results much easier.
 In fact, it was so easy to administer the ballot – and we are receiving so many requests for additional categories – that we plan to run niche ballots year round!

 In addition to banner and mobile ads, we sold category sponsorships the nomination and voting periods.
 Our category sponsorships sold out within one week!